Kiana-M/fashion-image-search/README.md

 Interpretation:

-- The OpenAI model is clearly extracting useful fashion structure from images, especially for `occasion`.
+- The OpenAI model is extracting useful fashion structure from images, especially for `occasion`.
 - Raw exact-match scoring was too strict for fashion phrasing, so the evaluator now normalizes common synonyms such as `matching set` vs `set` and `street style` vs `streetwear`.
 - `style` and `material` remain the hardest fields because the model often returns richer descriptive phrases than the manual label taxonomy.

-## Assumptions

-- This is a local-first proof of concept optimized for fast setup and demoability.
-- SQLite is sufficient for the expected one-day prototype scope.
-- If no OpenAI API key is configured, the app falls back to heuristic metadata generation so the local workflow remains usable.
-- The committed starter evaluation set is a workflow example, not the final 50-100 image benchmark requested in the prompt.

 ## Evaluation Workflow